 When the leaders of the 20 largest economies on earth meet in Hangzhou on Thursday and Friday, they must go further, said a joint statement from multinational insurers Aviva, Aegon and Amlin, and commit to an end to assistance for fossil fuel companies within four years.

-“Given the urgency of the climate change crisis, underscored by the Paris Agreement reached in December of 2015, the next steps on this commitment are long overdue,” insurers Aviva, Aegon, and Amlin said in a statement.
+“Given the urgency of the climate change crisis, underscored by the Paris Agreement reached in December of 2015, the next steps on this commitment are long overdue,” the statement read.

 The three insurers manage $1.2tn in assets.
 Aviva CEO Mark Wilson said: “Climate change in particular represents the mother of all risks – to business and to society as a whole.
 And that risk is magnified by the way in which fossil fuel subsidies distort the energy market.
 These subsidies are simply unsustainable.”

 Estimates of fossil fuel subsidies vary widely depending on the definition of a subsidy.
 The OECD reports that its member states contribute $160-200bn each year to the production of coal, oil and gas.

 But the International Monetary Fund (IMF) has said this neglects to account for the damage to the environment and human health for which governments carry the cost.
 The IMF estimates this to amount to a staggering $5.3tn a year, or $10m per minute.

 “We’re calling on governments to kick away these carbon crutches, reveal the true impact to society of fossil fuels and take into account the price we will pay in the future for relying on them,” said Wilson.

 Last year the US and China issued a joint statement in which they said they would use China’s G20 presidency to put a timeline on the phase out.